 Lutheran Family Services of Virginia is offering outpatient mental health services, including diagnostic assessment and treatment, by adoption-competent clinicians who have received nationally recognized, rigorous training to work with the unique needs of families who have adopted.

 Lutheran Family Services is working with the Virginia Post-Adoption Consortium, a collaborative partnership that includes the Center for Adoption Support and Education (C.A.S.E.).
 The Consortium is funded by the Virginia Department of Social Services as part of the ADOPT Virginia, which was created in response to the lack of adoption-competent services for adoptive families.
-These services are open to all families in the Richmond, Piedmont and Tidewater regions who have adopted through domestic infant, international, parental placement or foster care regardless of ability to pay.
 For more information, email the staff members below or call 1.800.359.3834.

 We accept several major insurances and self-pay.
 We also offer sliding-scale fee arrangements.
-Some families in the Roanoke and Tidewater regions may be eligible for grant funding for counseling services.
+Some families in the Roanoke and Tidewater regions may be eligible for grant funding for post-adoption counseling services.
 Contact us to find out more.

 In the Roanoke/Piedmont area:

 Emily Webb Olsen is a Licensed Professional Counselor in the Piedmont region who specializes in assisting children, adolescents, and their families experiencing mental health and/or behavioral crisis in the community.
-She is trained as an adoption-competent therapist and trainer through Center for Adoption Support and Education.
+She is trained as an adoption-competent therapist and trainer through the Center for Adoption Support and Education.
 Emily provides trauma-focused, family-centered interventions for adoptive youth and their families.

 Contact: firstname.lastname@example.org or 540-774-7100 Ext.
 1015